javadba/tabl/README.rst

-About Tabel
+About Tabl
 ============

 Lightweight, intuitive and fast data-tables.

-*Tabel* data-tables are tables with columns and column names, rows and row numbers.
+*Tabl* data-tables are tables with columns and column names, rows and row numbers.
 Indexing and slicing your data is analogous to numpy array's.
 The only real difference is that each column can have its own data type.